-Dawn Derenburger, A.S., R.T.(R)(M)(ARRT), currently works as a per diem mammography technologist and is the Initial Mammography Course Instructor at Forsyth Community College in Winston-Salem, North Carolina.
-Prior to her current position, she has served in a variety of roles to include Interim Manager of the Breast Imaging Department at the University of California – San Francisco, Director of a Mobile Mammography program in North Carolina, Lead Mammography Technologist for the University of Virginia and Mammography Team Leader at CRL Women’s Imaging Center in Edina, Minnesota.
+Dawn Derenburger, A.S., R.T.(R)(M)(ARRT) is the Breast Imaging Manager at the Dana-Farber Cancer Institue and is the Mammography Course Instructor at Forsyth Community College in Winston-Salem, North Carolina.
+Prior to her current positions, she served in a variety of roles to include Interim Manager of the Breast Imaging Department at the University of California – San Francisco, Director of a Mobile Mammography program in North Carolina, Lead Mammography Technologist for the University of Virginia and Mammography Team Leader at CRL Women’s Imaging Center in Edina, Minnesota.

-Her expertise includes mammography positioning, stereotactic biopsies (utilizing upright, prone, and tomosynthesis), needle localizations, quality control, MQSA preparation, ACR accreditation, policy/procedure development, and workflow analysis.
+Her expertise includes mammography positioning, stereotactic biopsies (utilizing upright, prone, and tomosynthesis), needle localizations, quality control, MQSA preparation, ACR accreditation, policy/procedure development, mobile mammography program development and workflow analysis.
 She has extensive experience in the policy planning and implementation of the MQSA EQUIP process.
-Dawn has also been invited faculty for nationally prominent Breast Imaging Conferences and currently serves as a Committee Member and regular contributor to the Society of Breast Imaging Newsletter.
+Dawn has also been invited to serve as faculty for nationally prominent breast imaging conferences and currently serves as a Committee Member and regular contributor to the Society of Breast Imaging Newsletter.

-She has received mentorship and training from Louise Miller, RTRM and works as a colleague and consultant for Mammography Educators, LLC.
+She has received mentorship and training from Louise Miller and works as a colleague and consultant for Mammography Educators.
 Dawn enjoys and aspires to share her knowledge and expertise with others and looks forward to acting as a role model for the future generation of mammographers.

-Dawn resides in Connelly Springs, North Carolina.
+Dawn resides in Boston, MA.
 She vacations in her home state of Maine where she has two daughters and five grandchildren.
 She enjoys time with family and friends, travel, adventure, and the outdoors.